kubermatic/docs/content/kubermatic/v2.13/advanced/user_settings/_index.en.md

 +++
-title = "Kubermatic User Settings" date = 2020-04-01T14:07:15+02:00
+title = "Kubermatic Kubernetes Platform(KKP) User Settings" date = 2020-04-01T14:07:15+02:00
 weight = 1

 +++

-This manual explains how to manage Kubermatic user settings via the UI.
+This manual explains how to manage KKP user settings via the UI.

 ### Accessing the User Settings
 To access the user settings view click the `Account` entry in the user menu: